-- Sampling is the principal factor determining the spatial resolution of an image. - Basically, spatial resolution is the smallest discernible detail in an image. - Gray-level resolution similarly refers to the smallest discernible change in gray level, but, as noted in Section 2.1.3, measuring discernible changes in gray level is a highly subjective process
+- Sampling is the principal factor determining the spatial resolution of an image. - Basically, spatial resolution determines the smallest discernible detail in an image. - Gray-level resolution similarly refers to the smallest discernible change in gray level, but, as noted in Section 2.1.3, measuring discernible changes in gray level is a highly subjective process

-Example: pixel resolution
+Example: Image - Spatial resolution